ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

     type: INT
     minValue: 1
     default: 2
+  - name: FrameEndMinusOne
+    description: "Must be one less than the FrameEnd value"
+    type: INT
   - name: FramesPerTask
     description: "Number of frames to render in each task.
 Note: The math breaks if FrameEnd is an integer multiple of FramesPerTask."
     type: INT